Hounfor/The-Big-Deal-Add-On/README.md

 – Added emblem Clan Storm Kitty in two versions.
 It’s just a joke, but it looks good.
 Thanks lordruthermore for the idea.

 – In the final conversation of the RTTJ episode, one phrase was replaced.
 It looked illogical due to a translation error.

+Version 1.2.3

+– Fixed a couple of typos in the 3A mission of the WW episode.

+– Fixed a typo in the general description of all Mackie 'Mechs for conversations.

+– Fixed too low stability damage for the Rail Gun from 40 to 85.
+However, with all the huge firepower and range, it's still an extremely rare and heavy weapon, ineffective at short range.

+– The RFL-2N model Rifleman (50-ton chassis) now has its own separate Rangefinder suite: since this 'Mech can't use ballistic weapons, the 50 m view range bonus has been retained, but the -2 bonus to recoil penalty has been changed to +2 to accuracy of energy weapons.

 # FAQ:
 – I installed this mod and it doesn't work!